MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/overview-dynamics-365-for-sales.md

 ---
-title: "Dynamics 365 for Sales, Preview Overview | Microsoft Docs"
+title: "Overview of Dynamics 365 for Sales, Preview | Microsoft Docs"
 description: "Get an overview of Dynamics 365 for Sales, Preview and its capabilities"
-keywords: "Dynamics 365 for Sales; Office 365 integration; Business process flow" ms.date: 11/30/2017
+keywords: "Dynamics 365 for Sales; Office 365 integration; Business process flow" ms.date: 12/15/2017
 ms.service: dynamics-365
 ms.topic: get-started-article
 applies_to: